Worldbuilding/kaztron/dev/cogs/modtools.md

 * `.tempban @BlitheringIdiot#1234 Was being a blithering idiot.` - Issues a 7-day ban.
 * `.tempban @BlitheringIdiot#1234 expires="in 3 days" Was being a slight blithering idiot only.` - Issues a 3-day ban.

-## 4. whois
+## 5. whois
 {: #whois }

 Finds a Discord user from their ID, name, or name with discriminator.
+If modnotes is enabled, will also search the name and alias fields of modnotes users.

 If an exact match isn't found, then this tool will do a substring search on all visible users' names and nicknames.

-{% include warning.html content='If the user is in the channel where you use this command, the user will receive a notification.' %}

 **Usage**: `.whois <user>`

 **Arguments**

 &lt;user&gt;
 : string.
 An ID number, name, name with discriminator, etc. of a user to find.
+If this contains spaces, use quotation marks.